eclab/edisyn/README.md

 Java versions earlier than 11 (or so) do not handle high-resolution displays properly, so Edisyn will appear teeny-tiny.
 You need to upgrade to 11.

 Also Edisyn makes heavy use of Java preferences to store persistence information: what menu option you chose last time, what should be the default synth editor to pop up, and so on.
 However there is a longstanding Java/Windows bug which makes Java preferences not work out of the box in Windows for earlier versions of Java.
 I think this is fixed as of Java 11 but you should check and let me know.

+#### Bug Status...

+I have had a report of Edisyn quitting prematurely (likely bombing) when sending or writing sysex messages in Windows for the CZ Series patch editor.
+I think this may be related to the MIDI Interface used but am not certain.
+If you have success, or failure, in using the CZ series patch editor (Windows only), please let me know.

 ### Installation and Running on Linux